 Stress at Work Claims – If you’re considering suing your employer for stress in the workplace, this guide should prove useful.

-Could I sue an employer for negligence FAQ
+Suing an employer for negligence FAQs

 To make a claim against an employer for a workplace accident, you will be required to supply evidence.
 Thankfully, there are various forms of evidence you can provide to support your case, such as:

 - Financial documentation – such as receipts, payslips and credit scores.

 - Medical evidence – such as a medical report.